 The Company is one of Canada's largest grocery, pharmacy and health and beauty retailers.
 It is also a leading provider of apparel and general merchandise.
-The Company offers one of Canada's strongest control label programs, including the President's Choice, Life Brand, no name, Farmer's Market and Joe Fresh brands.
-In addition, through the PC Optimum loyalty program, the Company rewards Canadian consumers for shopping at its stores.
+The Company offers one of Canada's strongest control label programs, including the President's Choice®, PC®, Life BrandTM, no name®, Farmer's MarketTM and Joe Fresh® brands.
+In addition, through the PC Optimum loyalty program, the Company rewards Canadian consumers for shopping in store or online, including through personalized offers on customers' online accounts.
 The Retail segment includes the following divisions, each operating as a distinct, but complementary, business.

-Discount
+I. Discount